Bug #4493

 Jim KC9HI

-Updated by Jim DeLaHunt about 6 years ago
+Updated by Jim DeLaHunt over 6 years ago

 I also have a Wouxun KG-UV6X.
 I also experienced the error message, "Detection Failed.
 Unable to detect model!", when attempting to load an image file into Chirp.
 I was not able to work around the problem by changing the welcome message back to "WELCOM".